 A BRIEF HISTORY of the WINTERGREEN POLICE DEPARTMENT

 Prior to 1985, duties of the officers included both the patrol of the Wintergreen community and dispatching for police, fire and rescue.
-Generally one officer patrolled the community and one officer dispatched, switching duties in the middle of the assigned shift.
-Twenty-four hour patrol of the community did not begin until 1989.
-Though the department was a private police department, the Central Virginia Criminal Justice Academy allowed officers to attend the police academy.
+Generally, one officer patrolled the community and one officer dispatched, switching duties in the middle of the assigned shift.
+Twenty four-hour patrol of the community did not begin until 1989.
+Though the agency was a private police department, the Central Virginia Criminal Justice Academy allowed officers to attend their police academy.
 Today, the department is now a member agency of the Central Virginia Criminal Justice Academy.

-Prior to 1989, the Chief of Police reported to the General Sales manager of Wintergreen Development.
-On January 1, 1989, the Wintergreen Property Owners Association became a separate entity with its own Board of Directors and Executive Director and through the Board governs and provides the community with police, fire, rescue, roads, road maintenance and public area landscaping functions.
+Prior to 1989, the Chief of Police reported to the General Sales Manager of Wintergreen Development.
+On January 1, 1989, the Wintergreen Property Owners Association became a separate entity with its own Board of Directors and Executive Director.
+The Board governs the Association and provides the community with police, fire, rescue, roadways, street maintenance and public area landscaping functions.
 The Chief now reports directly to the Executive Director of the Wintergreen Property Owners Association.
-The Wintergreen community the department serves has also expanded to include valley and mountain communities containing approximately 2200 dwellings served by 53-plus miles of roadway within its 17 square miles of jurisdiction.
+The department serves both a mountain and valley community, which contains approximately 2200 dwellings served by 53-plus miles of roadway within its 17 square miles of jurisdiction.

 The officers’ uniform has been modified over the years from looking similar to a park ranger to the modern day BDU style of uniform.
-The firearm has also evolved over the years from the basic two-inch revolver to the semi-auto Glock 9mm and includes 12-gauge shotguns and patrol rifles.
-Other officer equipment includes OC chemical spray, ASP and tasers as less lethal weapons.
+The officers’ firearms have also evolved over the years from the basic two-inch revolver to the semi-auto Glock 9mm pistol.
+Other issued firearms include 12-gauge shotguns and S&W MP15 patrol rifles.
+Additional officer equipment includes OC chemical spray, ASP and Tasers as non-lethal weapons.

-The present day E911 communications center began as an 8 foot by 8 foot guardhouse until 1989 when it was rebuilt and moved to its current location.
-Today, the center provides dispatching and paging for Wintergreen fire, rescue and police services and has the ability to provide back-up dispatching for all Nelson County ES departments.
-Presently, the department receives VCIN/NCIC (Virginia and national crime information) and DMV information from the Nelson County Sheriffs Office through mutual agreements between both agencies.
-In early 2012 the department received its own VCIN/NCIC terminal operating in the communications center.
-All employees of the department are presently trained to meet the required standards for its operation.
+The present day E911 communications center for the Wintergreen Police Department began as an 8-foot by 8-foot guardhouse, until 1989 when it was rebuilt and moved to its current location.
+Today, the center provides dispatching and paging for Wintergreen Fire, Rescue and police services, and has the ability to provide back-up dispatching for all Nelson County emergency services departments.
+In early 2012, the department received its own VCIN/NCIC terminal operating in the communications center.

-The Department has always striven to use the evolution of change for the betterment of the profession of law enforcement both within the community and in its relationship with other jurisdictions, hence, accreditation.
-The accreditation process offers an opportunity for professionalism at an even higher standard which we seek to achieve and maintain on a daily basis.
-The Department was designated as a State Accredited Agency in February 2008 by the Virginia Law Enforcement Professional Standards Commission.
+The Department has always striven to use the evolution of change for the betterment of the profession of law enforcement, both within the community and in its relationship with other jurisdictions; hence, Accreditation.
+The accreditation process offers an opportunity for professionalism at an even higher standard, which the department seeks to achieve and maintain on a daily basis.
+The Wintergreen Police Department was designated as a State Accredited Agency in February 2008 by the Virginia Law Enforcement Professional Standards Commission.
 The Department is presently the only private police agency in the Commonwealth to achieve the status of state accreditation.
-In December of 2011 the Department undertook its second successful review by the Commission for proof of compliance in maintaining its accredited status for another 4 year term.
-In December of 2015 the Department received its third successful re-accreditation.
+In December of 2011, the department undertook its second successful review by the Commission for proof of compliance in maintaining its accredited status for another 4-year term.
+In December of 2015, the department received its third successful re-accreditation assessment.